richfaces/richfaces-sandbox/hot-deployment/README.md

     Select "JBoss 7.0 Runtime Server"
     Finish

-Now the project is starting, you should see following output, which indicates that:
+Now the project is starting, you should see following output in the Console view, which indicates that:

 * the JRebel integration is active
 * `hot-demo` is being deployed